CarsonDavis/CarsonDavis.github.io/_posts/2024-04-30-wooden_handplane.md

     </div>
 </div>

 I really didn't like the grip that Rex used in his plans, and I had originally decided to carve a traditional knob directly out of the mahogany.
-However, as I did my test grips, I actually ended up preferring larger shape that lacked radial symmetry.
+However, as I did my test grips, I actually ended up preferring a larger shape that lacked radial symmetry.

 ![img-description](signal-2024-05-20-193356_002.jpeg)